mgratch/docsblend/wp-content/plugins/storefront-title-toggle/readme.txt

 1. Metabox that will be displayed in the edit screen.
 This should be located below the content editor.

 == Changelog ==

+= 1.2.4 =
+* tested with WP version 4.8.2, WooCommerce 3.1.2 and Storefront 2.2.5
+* fixed hiding title on the static frontpage

 = 1.2.3 =
 * tested with WP version 4.7.3, WooCommerce 2.6.14 and Storefront 2.1.8